 About

-I'm Gemma, a writer of young adult historical fiction set mostly in 18th-century England.
-My unpublished novel Offending Adam was longlisted for the 2016 Lucy Cavendish Fiction Prize.
-I'm currently working on another YA novel, this one with a mystery element.
-I've published short fiction and poetry in small press magazines, including Other Poetry, Poetry Nottingham International, Staple and Vintage Script.
-I'm currently seeking agent representation so, if we're a fit, please get in touch.
+Gemma is a writer of young adult historical fiction set mostly in 18th-century England.
+Her unpublished novel The Trade in Salt was longlisted for the 2016 Lucy Cavendish Fiction Prize.
+She has noticed that her stories often feature rioting (early modern Brits' favourite pastime).
+Gemma has published short fiction and poetry in small press magazines, including Other Poetry, Poetry Nottingham International, Staple, The Fenland Reed, and Vintage Script.
+She is currently seeking agent representation (if you're a fit, please get in touch).

 Longer Version

-I was born in Birmingham, UK, and grew up in the nearby town of Solihull.
-I studied history at Pembroke College, Cambridge, gaining an M.A. and an M.Phil.
-After a spell of working in London, I went back to Cambridge to complete a Ph.D. in literature.
-My thesis was on the historiography of the Imagist poetry movement and the critics who tried to claim and define it at various times.
-I've also written a journal article and conference papers on members of the movement.
+Gemma was born and raised in the West Midlands, UK.
+She studied history at Pembroke College, Cambridge, gaining an M.A. and an M.Phil.
+After a period of working, she returned to Cambridge to complete a Ph.D. in literature.
+Her thesis was on the historiography of the Imagist poetry movement and the critics who tried to claim and to define it at various times.
+She has also written conference papers and a journal article related to the Imagist movement.

 Home is a Victorian terrace in the cathedral city of Ely.
-My decor is eclectic, which is the cool way of saying nothing matches.
+Its decor is eclectic, which is the cool way of saying nothing matches.
 Much of the house is filled with books.
-I have a whole case by or about Richard Aldington, one of the Imagists, and mini collections of vintage Puffins, medieval literature and Arthuriana.
-(You can browse my book collection on LibraryThing.)
-I also collect coloured glass sugar shakers, which cluster in the few spaces in the bookshelves.
+Gemma has a whole case of books by or about Richard Aldington, one of the Imagists, and mini collections of vintage Puffins, Peacocks (Puffins with a YA rating), medieval literature, and Arthuriana.
+(You can browse her book collection on LibraryThing.)
+She also collects vintage coloured glass sugar shakers, because they look sculptural and don't easily break.

-I watch a lot of films and TV box sets.
-Recently I've been watching anime from Studio Ghibli and German silents from the 1920s, mostly because I knew little about them.
-Long-time favourites include Cinema Paradiso, Jesus of Montréal, The Princess Bride, Parting Glances, Godzilla and the original Star Wars trilogy.
-I'm one of the few people I know who still owns a VCR.
+When parked on her sofa, Gemma watches a lot of films and TV box sets.
+Long-time favourites include Cinema Paradiso, Jesus of Montréal, The Princess Bride, Parting Glances, Godzilla, and the original Stars Wars trilogy.
+An unabashed analogue native, she is one of the few people she knows who owns a VCR.